Karl Zinsmeister

-Walter Karl Zinsmeister (born 1959) American journalist, researcher, and consultant.
+Walter Karl Zinsmeister (born 1959) American writer, executive, consultant, and former government official.
 From 2006 to 2009, he served in the White House as President George W. Bush's chief domestic policy adviser, and Director of the White House Domestic Policy Council.
-In 2016 he created the Almanac of American Philanthropy—the definitive reference on America's use of private resources to solve public problems—and is now an adviser and national authority on the power of voluntary action and civil society to spur innovation and social refinement in the U.S.
+In 2016 he created the Almanac of American Philanthropy, and is now an author and an adviser on voluntary action and civil society in the U.S. He is the author of many articles and books, including new volumes released in 2023-2025.